-- We have seen improvements in both our Hourly Pay Gap (Median) and our Bonus Pay Gap (Average) over the last 12 months - Our 26.88% average pay gap is higher than the 18% UK national average, according to the government gender pay gap reporting website as at 20th March 2018. - This gap is largely driven by the gender distribution of employees, with more female staff in support roles and more males in senior consulting roles, including at Director Level.

-MJ Quinn is committed to addressing the gender pay gap and will do so through its broader global commitment to diversity and inclusion, including increasing the number of women in senior leadership roles.
+- Over the last 12 months we have seen a decrease in our Hourly Pay Gap (Median) by 3.8%, our Bonus Pay Gap (Mean) has remained the same at 45.2%. - Our 24.6% average pay gap is higher than the 15.5% UK national average, according to the Office for National Statistics "Gender pay gap in the UK: 2020". - This gap is largely driven by the gender distribution of employees, with more female staff in support roles and more males in senior consulting roles, including at Director Level. - MJ Quinn is committed to addressing the gender pay gap and will do so through its broader global commitment to diversity and inclusion, including growing the number of women in senior leadership roles.